Battle of Chickamauga Prelude

 Following the Battle of Perryville (October 8, 1862), General Braxton Bragg called off his Confederate Heartland Offensive and withdrew his soldiers from Kentucky to Tennessee.
 There, Bragg merged forces with General Kirby Smith’s Army of Kentucky and reorganized his command to form the Army of Tennessee.
 In November, Bragg established a defensive position along the West Fork of the Stones River, near Murfreesboro, intent on preventing a Union advance on Chattanooga.

 Rosecrans Replaces Buell

 Frustrated because the Union forces did not immediately pursue Bragg during his retreat from Kentucky, President Abraham Lincoln relieved Major General Don Carlos Buell of his command and placed Major General William Rosecrans in charge of the newly formed Army of the Cumberland on October 24, 1862.
 Upon Rosecrans’ promotion, Union General-In-Chief Henry Halleck cautioned him that “… the Government demands action, and if you cannot respond to that demand some one else will be tried.”

 Rosecrans quickly established headquarters in Nashville and prepared his army for battle.
 On December 26, Rosecrans left Nashville with about 44,000 men prepared to engage Bragg’s army of about 38,000 soldiers encamped at Murfreesboro.

 Battle of Stones River

 Between December 31 and January 2, the two armies clashed at the Battle of Stones River, near Murfreesboro, Tennessee.
-The Union army suffered higher casualties than the Rebels, but Bragg retreated when Federal reinforcements began arriving on the site.
+The Union army suffered higher casualties than the Confederates, but Bragg retreated when Federal reinforcements began arriving on the site.
 On January 3, the Army of Tennessee withdrew to Tullahoma, Tennessee, thirty-six miles to the south, yielding Murfreesboro to Rosecrans.

 Bragg Abandons Chattanooga